jfcloutier/karma_system/design_notes/experiences.md

 * if the elevated experience does not contribute to an experience of the parent CA
   * i.e. the CA has not "abstracted out" the child's experience

-An elevated experience may benefit from a different wellbeing valuation and from higher-level affordances.
+An elevated experience may benefit from a different wellbeing valuation and from higher-level plans.

 ## An experience economy